Banana Rhubarb Sourdough Bread

 • 1/2 cup (1 stick or 115g) unsalted butter, softened to room temperature

-• 213 g brown sugar (1 cup packed)
+• 213g (1 cup packed) brown sugar

 • 2 large eggs, at room temperature

-• 1/3 cup (80g) plain yogurt or sour cream (I used sour cream)
+• 1/3 cup (80g) plain yogurt or sour cream

-• 2 bananas
+• 2 medium bananas (about 1 cup mashed)

-• 1 cup rhubarb
+• 1 cup rhubarb, finely chopped (1/4-inch pieces)

-• 300g sourdough starter
+• 300g 100% hydration sourdough starter (fed at 1:1:1 ratio)

 • 1 teaspoon pure vanilla extract